Start with Veggies…Choose your size

 Members who choose Wednesday Farm Pick Up get their box packed for them by our staff using your preferences on Harvie.
 This is a great pick up for busy weekenders, local locals, or those who want a nice mid-week drive in the country.
 If you have time, you can see the fields and visit the animals as well.

 Wed 4 pm – 10 pm

 Keystone Homebrew Store in Bethlehem hosts a Wednesday Drop Off Site for our members.
 This is a great option for those at the eastern limits or outside of our delivery area.
 Because we drop off multiple boxes at one place, the fee is less than home delivery.
 Address: 126-128 E Third St. Bethlehem

 ST. STEPHEN OF HUNGARY CATHOLIC CHURCH

 Sat 8:30 am – 10 am

 St. Stephen’s church in Allentown hosts a Saturday Drop Off Site for our members.
 This is a great option for those at the church or in the surrounding neighborhoods.
-Because we drop off multiple boxes at one place, it is less than home delivery.
+Because we drop off multiple boxes at one place, it the fee is less than home delivery.